itspladd/personal-website-old/writing/rpg_stories/grave-ambush-tirisvale/_posts/2016-02-12-ambush-tirisvale-ch02.md

 chapter: 2
 ---

 The group followed overturned carts and carnage down the road.
 Here and there they found evidence of fighting: discarded arrows, crossbow bolts, splashes of blood.
 A single goblin lay dead against the Temple of Ior.
-Suspicious eyes looked out from inside the building.
+Suspicious eyes looked out from the temple windows.

 Derfin ignored all distractions, determined to find goblins to kill.
 He followed the trail with the trail-following skills of someone skilled at following trails.
-Finally he raised an arm at an intersection.
+Finally he raised his arm at an intersection.

-Chad walked into him.
-Derfin glared.
+Chad walked into him. <!--more-->Derfin glared.
 "What?" said Chad.
 "Was the arm supposed to mean something?
 Shit, man, we're not in a war or anything, these are just some goblin chumps."

 "Don't underestimate goblins," Derfin said darkly.
 "They can be cunning little bastards.
 Look where they've gone."
 He gestured to the diverging path.
 To their left, the road wound between two small grassy fields studded with trees before emptying into the town square.
 In front of them, the road dead-ended at the Tirisvale branch of the Royal Alchemists' Society.
 The building's granite facade looked out over a flagstone courtyard, stern and powerful.
 The entrance to the Society was set several feet aboveground, accessible by a small staircase.